czbiohub-sf/2021-opencell-microscopy-automation/README.md

 1) Clone the repo, install dependencies, and install the `dragonfly_automation` package using: `pip install -e .`
 2) Install pre-commit hooks using `pre-commit install`
 3) To run tests locally, use `make test`

-## Near-term TODOs
-- migrate to pycromanager and gamma
-- add tests for the complex AFC-related logic in score_positions (e.g. mock multiple wells in a row failing)
-- define explicit event kinds (autofocus, scoring, autoexposure, etc) and levels (info, warning, error) for event logging

-## Long-term TODOs
-- better autoexposure method (using threshold_multiotsu method?)
-- image fluorescent beads to measure PSF and chromatic aberration
-- develop script to acquire short timelapses (instead of z-stacks)
-- add an ability to 'interact' with a running script to change some critical settings:
-	- max number of FOVs per well
-	- wells to skip
-	- whether to stop the script safely

-## FOV scoring TODOs
-- optimize the dbscan epsilon (the clustering is very sensitive to this)
-- organize/clarify all of the empirical parameters and thresholds in FOVScorer
-- try a CNN on downsampled FOVs (requires augmentation to enforce rotational invariance)